laurivan/lint-commit-msg/README.md

 ```

 ## Quick start
-1. [Download](https://github.com/laurivan/lint-commit-msg/releases/latest/download/lint-commit-msg) the latest release of the script, make it executable, and put in your `PATH`.
+1. [Download](https://github.com/laurivan/lint-commit-msg/releases/latest/download/lint-commit-msg) the latest release, make it executable, and put in your `PATH`.
 1. Call it in your [commit-msg hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) like this
    ```
    lint-commit-msg "$1" || exit